You Still Here, Ho?

 You Still Here, Ho? is the debut studio album by American rapper Flo Milli.
 It was released on July 20, 2022, by '94 Sounds and RCA Records.
-It is the follow-up to her major-label debut mixtape, Ho, Why Is You Here?.
+It is the follow-up to her major-label debut mixtape, Ho, Why Is You Here?
+(2020), and was itself followed up by her sophomore studio album Fine Ho, Stay (2024).

 Background and release

 On June 17, Flo Milli released the single "Conceited" and announced the title of the album.
 The album's release date of July 22 was revealed alongside a new track, "No Face", which was produced by Tasha Catour.

 On July 19, Flo Milli released the 15 song track list for You Still Here, Ho?, revealing features from Tiffany Pollard, Babyface Ray and Rico Nasty.

 Originally planned for release on July 22, 2022, Flo Milli took to twitter to announce the album would release early on July 20, 2022 instead.

+On March 24, 2023, she released an extended version of the album, featuring guest appearances from Lola Brooke, Maiya The Don, Gloss Up, and Monaleo.